-In the present case the letters "II" in the JLL trademark have been replaced with the letters "ii" which results in a term which is visually similar - "jii" can easily be misread as "jII".
-The addition of a non-distinctive geographical term - "eu" - does not avoid a finding that the Disputed Domain Name is confusingly similar to the Complainant's trademark.
-It is well established that the addition of a descriptive or geographic term (such as here "eu") to a disputed domain name has little, if any, effect on a determination of confusing similarity between the domain name and the mark (Quixtar Investments, Inc. v.
-Dennis Hoffman, WIPO Case No. D2000-0253); furthermore, mere addition of a generic or descriptive term does not prevent a finding of confusing similarity under the first element (PRL USA Holdings, Inc. v.
+It is also established that the addition of a term (such as here "capital") to a disputed domain name has little, if any, effect on a determination of confusing similarity between the disputed domain name and the mark (Quixtar Investments, Inc. v.
+Dennis Hoffman, WIPO Case No. D2000-0253); furthermore, mere addition of a does not prevent a finding of confusing similarity under the first element (PRL USA Holdings, Inc. v.
 Spiral Matrix, WIPO Case No. D2006-0189).

-It is well established that the generic Top-Level-Domain ("gTLD"), in this case ".com", does not affect the Disputed Domain Name for the purpose of determining whether it is identical or confusingly similar.
+It is also well established that the Top-Level Domain ("TLD"), in this case ".com", does not affect the Disputed Domain Name for the purpose of determining whether it is identical or confusingly similar.
 See, for example, Rollerblade, Inc. v.
 Chris McCrady, WIPO Case No. D2000-0429.